artfuldev/KennyClassIQ/ReadMe.md

 Game-breaking features (why you *can't* play against it now):

-* Plays only the first move it can find.
+* Plays only fixed search depth : 3 half moves mode.
 * Does not know about draws.
-* Does not do search or evaluation.
+* Does not do search or evaluation properly.
 * Does not know set-up position properly.

 Niceties under the hood (why you *should* play against it later):